clausnz/php-helpers/README.md

 ```
 # Install

-To install the latest clausnz/php-helper library, add the following lines to your composer.json:
+To install the latest clausnz/php-helper library, simply add the following lines to your composer.json and run a `composer update`:

 #### Example
 ```json